openstack-archive/fuel-library/docs/pages/introduction/release-notes/v3-0-grizzly.rst

   * The Quantum namespace metadata proxy is not supported unless netns is used.
   * Quantum multi-node balancing conflicts with pacemaker, so the two should not be used together in the same environment.
   * In order for Virtual machines to have access to internet and/or external networks you need to set the floating network prefix and public_address so that they do not intersect with the network external interface to which it belongs.
 This is due to specifics of how Quantum sets Network Address Translation (NAT) rules and a lack of namespaces support in CentOS 6.4.
+  * The ``Total Space`` displayed in the ``Disk Configuration`` screen may be slightly larger than what is actually available.
+Either choose “use all unallocated space” or enter a number significantly lower than the displayed value when modifying volume groups.

 .. _get-products: